lbaile21/LastAliveTerminal/README.md

 - **Single-input bias.** A win at one input size can be a regression at another; sweep across representative sizes rather than tuning to a single data point.
+- **Confusing correlation with causation.** A speedup that appears alongside an unrelated change may be due to code alignment shifts rather than the change itself; re-run with the suspected change reverted to confirm.

 ## Accessibility